Stranger6667/css-inline/README.md

 - `load_remote_stylesheets`.
 Whether remote stylesheets should be loaded or not.
 Default: `true`
 - `extra_css`.
 Additional CSS to inline.
 Default: `None`

+## Bindings

+There are bindings for Python and WebAssembly in the `bindings` directory.

 ## Command Line Interface

 `css-inline` provides a command-line interface: